devonorourke/guano/Perlut/Perlut_filtering_notes.md

 Filtering OTU table down to 1,277 OTUs and 3,412,100 read counts
 ```

-We carry forward the `finaldropd.filtered.otus.fa` and `finaldropd.final.binary.txt` files into taxonomy assignment.
+We carry forward the `finaldropd.filtered.otus.fa` and `finaldropd.final.txt` files into taxonomy assignment.
 The next portion of the filtering analysis focuses on the other dataset - the `trim` dataset which did not drop any samples.
 The same principles apply in how we investigate what OTUs to drop, what value to assign for the `--subtract` argument, and what the `--index_bleed` values should be.
 The code applied is documented below, but the results and explanations used are shortened, as they follow the similar ideas already described for the `dropd` dataset.

 # Filtering the `trim` dataset
 A few things hold true between both datasets: